Inedo/inedo-docs/BuildMaster/deployments/patterns/blue-green.md

  - configure a Deployment Variable Template for the "Staging" stage (List: Blue, Green)
  - create a plan that changes the release's pipline to the selected variable

-The [HDars-BlueGreen](https://buildmaster.inedo.com/applications/34/) has this release template, pipeline, and plan already configured for you to see.
+The sample application has this release template, pipeline, and plan already configured for you to see.

 ## How to Roll Back Blue-Green Deployments